OpenNMS/opennms/opennms-provision/opennms-provisiond/design.markdown

 During the import phase, the behavior differs depending on whether the node already exists in the database (update), or doesn't (insert).

-In the case of a new node (insert), SaveOrUpdateOperation.foundCategory() will add each requisitioned category to the node before persisting.
+In the case of a new node (insert), Provisiond will add each requisitioned category to the node before persisting.

-In the case of an existing node (update), SaveOrUpdateOperation.foundCategory() will be a no-op, and the node's list of categories will remain unchanged until the scan phase.
+In the case of an existing node (update), the node's list of categories will remain unchanged until the scan phase.
 Note that between this time and the time that the Scan Phase finishes, updated nodes will contain any interface/etc. changes made by the requisition, but they will *not* contain category changes.

 Scan Phase
 ----------